darktjm/gamesup/README.md

 hassle, although the documentation is on-line only and awful.
 Much of my time getting things set up involved figuring out how to configure the damn thing.
-At one point Gentoo just decided to drop GUI support (and therefore the ability to e.g. change floppies) for e-uae, so I switched immediately to fs-uae.
+At one point Gentoo just decided to drop GUI support (and therefore the ability to e.g. change floppies) for `e-uae`, so I switched immediately to `fs-uae`.
 Years later, Gentoo finally switched as well.
-Note that I'm just describing my standalone games; I also use UAE/fs-uae for emulating my old Amiga pretty much as I was using it back in the early 90s.
+Note that I'm just describing my standalone games; I also use UAE/`fs-uae` for emulating my old Amiga pretty much as I was using it back in the early 90s.

 I use the `fs-uae.conf` here as my base config for games.
 Note that